The Micropalaeontological Society

 The only requirement to advertise a position via this service is that the role is related, at least in part, to micropalaeontology.
 To post an advertisement, please fill in this form.
 If you would like to circulate a job/opportunity through the member list, then please contact the Secretary.

-If you have any questions, contact the TMS webmaster.
+If you have any questions, contact the TMS Website Officer.

 You can find PhD’s here!